CMU-CREATE-Lab/node-speck-sensor/README.md

    You must have a Speck plugged in in order for the tests to pass!

 Linux/Raspberry Pi users will need to copy the `etc/linux/55-speck.rules` file to `/etc/udev/rules.d/` and then reboot.
+Also, Linux/Raspberry Pi users will probably need to run as root or with sudo privileges.

 Usage
 =====